ConnectivityFoundry/AwaLWM2M/CONTRIBUTING.md

 * Describe the steps to take to uncover or reproduce the issue (if any).
 * Expected behaviour.
 * Actual behaviour.
-* Any additional infomation, log output etc.
+* Any additional information, log output etc.

 ----